foundeo/cfdocs/README.md

 ##### examples

 Show example code.
 It is very helpful to readers to use the `result` to show the expected result of the code sample when applicable.
 This has to be JSON, so  you can to do `\n` for newline, double quotes must be escaped `\"`.
 The `runnable` is a boolean that determines if the _Run Code_ button shows up next to the example.

+We have an [example JSON utility](http://cfdocs.org/utilities/json/) that can be used to create the JSON by filling out a form.